Giuseppe Del Puente: Voice and style

 His voice was often described as "orotund" and a "full, round baritone of very musical quality".
 Duval, a voice teacher himself, describes it with more detail:

 A baritone voice being between a center and the bass is apt to lean toward one or the other in quality.
 Del Puente had all the depth and range of both a high baritone and a bass-baritone and a wonderful ring all over its compass—a round rich ring with nothing of a thin or tenorish quality in any part of it.The largest opera houses gave him not the slightest trouble to fill, with an ocean of sound of richest colors.I have never heard such a voice—so thrilling so intoxicatingly beautiful.

 Personal life

-Del Puente's first wife was mezzo-soprano Luisa Borghi (1834 – October 1, 1886), with whom he had a daughter, Amelia Speranza Angelina Vincenza Del Puente, born July 16, 1866 in Botoșani, Romania.
-His second wife was contralto Helen Dudley Campbell.
+Del Puente's first wife was mezzo-soprano Luisa Borghi (1834 – October 1, 1886), with whom he had a daughter, Amelia Speranza Angelina Vincenza Del Puente, born July 16, 1866, in Botoșani, Romania.
+His second wife was Italian dancer and harpist Emma Trevisan, coming from a Venetian noble family; they married in Milan on January 6, 1887.
+His third wife was contralto Helen Dudley Campbell.
 Their son, Joseph Del Puente (born August 27, 1892), later sang as a baritone in musical theater.

-Giuseppe Del Puente died of apoplexy on May 25, 1900 at his home at 4303 Walnut Street, Philadelphia.
-He was buried at West Laurel Hill Cemetery in a grave that was unmarked until 1964, when local Philadelphia opera enthusiasts discovered it and erected a fitting monument.
+Giuseppe Del Puente died of apoplexy on May 25, 1900 at his home in Philadelphia.
+He was buried at West Laurel Hill Cemetery in a grave that was unmarked until 1964, when opera enthusiast Leopold Saltzman discovered it and built a memorial.